Grace-00/Grace-00/README.md

 🌈 My values: I enjoy being a part of international and diverse engineering teams with cultural and linguistic diversity.

-📍 I am currently making a difference at Lottie on a mission to elevate later life.
+📍 I am currently looking for a new opportunity!

 Current tech stack and tools: React, Next.js, Typescript, Jest, Tailwind, Storybook, Figma, Strapi.